-Due to the decision of the responsible ministry, the winter semester 2020/21, just like the summer semester 2020, will also not be taken into account under education funding law, provided it was spent at a university in Rhineland-Palatinate (or at a university in a federal state that also has a zero-semester regulation).
-In all cases in which (subject) semester-bound deadlines and periods expire in the summer semester 2020 or winter semester 2020/21, these deadlines and periods are postponed by these so-called zero semesters.
+Based on the decision of the responsible ministry, the summer semester 2020, the winter semester 2020/21 and the summer semester 2021 will not be taken into account under education funding law if they were spent at a university in Rhineland-Palatinate (or at a university in a federal state that also has a zero-semester regulation).
+In all cases in which (subject) semester-bound deadlines and periods expire in these semesters, these deadlines and periods are postponed by these so-called zero semesters.
 In addition, the individual standard period of study is extended by these semesters.

 IMPORTANT: In any case, when your grant period ends, you must apply for further funding in due time!
 The grant period is not automatically extended.
 BAföG can be granted at the earliest from the month in which the application is submitted.

 As the individual standard period of study is increased, the maximum funding period is also increased.
 Students who, for example, reach the original maximum funding period at the end of the 2020/21 winter semester or the 2021 summer semester can continue to receive funding.
 Please be sure to submit your BAföG application in good time, as the grant period is not automatically extended.